akmalfaditya/Bootcamp/Practice/Collections/Plugging in Equality and Order/README.md

-# Plugging in Equality and Order in C# ⚖️
+# Plugging in Equality and Order in C#

-## 🎓 Learning Objectives
+## Learning Objectives
-Master the art of **customizing equality and ordering behavior** in C# collections.
  Learn to implement custom comparers, understand how HashSet, Dictionary, and sorted collections use equality and comparison logic, and build robust collection operations that work exactly how your business logic requires.

-## 🔍 What You'll Learn
+## What You'll Learn

 ### Core Comparison Concepts
 - **IEqualityComparer<T>**: Custom equality logic for HashSet and Dictionary